adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/firstapp_pc.md

 ### Building an Azure App Service for Mobile Apps

 The next step in the process is to build the resources on Azure that will run your mobile backend.
 Start by logging into the [Azure Portal][6], then follow these instructions:

 1. Click on the big **+ New** button in the top-left corner.
 2. Click on **Web + Mobile**, then **Mobile App**.
 3. Enter a unique name in the **App name** box.

     > Since the name doesn't matter and it has to be unique, you can use [a GUID generator][7] to generate a unique name.
+GUIDs are not the best names to use when you need to actually find resources, but using GUIDS prevents conflicts when deploying, so I prefer them as a naming scheme.
+    You can prefix the GUID  (example: chapter1-GUID) to aid in discovery later on.
+Generally, the first four digits of a GUID are enough to identify individual resources.

 4. If you have more than one subscription (for example, you have a trial and an MSDN subscription), then ensure you select the right subscription in the **Subscription** drop-down.
 5. Select **Create new** under resource group and enter a name for this mobile application.

     > Resource groups are great for grouping all the resources associated with a mobile application together.
 During development, it means you can delete all the resources in one operation.
 For production, it means you can see how much the service is costing you and how the resources are being used.